 Café v lese – This place is aiming to be your next living room, where you can chill and meet your friends.

 During the spring, summer or in December (if you do not mind cold weather), Prague´s Christmas Markets are one of the best Christmas markets in the world.

 Spend a day as a local:

 If you would like to spend your day like a local here are few tips:

-In Prague, people love to eat outside.
+Czechs love to eat outside.
 I have never seen in my life so many street food markets, food festivals and various food events.
-People just enjoy food here!
-The other thing that people love to do here is enjoy the nature.
-Locals love hiking, so you can just grab a bus/train and go to hike like they do.
-During the summer, you can not miss an iconic part of Prague – Náplavka.
-Náplavka is the best meeting point, located on the bank of the river Vltava, you can find here numerous small boats with bars, restaurants and also few clubs.
+Locals just love food!
+The other thing that locals love to do is enjoy the nature.
+They love hiking, so you can just grab a bus/train and go to hike.
+During the summer, you should not miss an iconic part of Prague – Náplavka.
+Náplavka is one of the best meeting points, located on the bank of the river Vltava.
+You can find there many small boats with bars, restaurants and also few clubs.
 During the summer locals love to chill in Náplavka, drink beer and enjoy the view.
-Your next step should be one of the numerous Prague´s parks – this city is famous for its green parks, my favourite one is Letná.
-And yes, do not miss the sunset in Riegrove sady – another iconic Prague´s park ideal for a picnic, just grab a bottle of wine, blanket and enjoy the sunset here.
+Your next stop should be one of Prague´s parks – this city is famous for its green parks, my favourite one is Letná.
+Do not miss the sunset in Riegrové sady – another iconic park that is ideal for a picnic.